markwilkie/HomeAutomation/Arduino/BatteryMonitor/README.md

 Average Screen
 -  Same as 'sum', except for it shows averages

+Voltage Screen
+-  Mn> Min voltage in the last 24 hours
+-  Mx> Max voltage in the last 24 hours
+-  Flt> time since last float ended
+-  Chg> same, but for charge

 Status Screen
 -  Rst> time since SoC was set
 -  T> temperature in F